wayne-huang-14/battle-hub/README.md

 It can also allow two users to battle it out and show the winner based on how popular his/her repositories are.

 ## Demo
+The app is not fully completed yet according to the UX & UI design.

 Production live:
 https://battle-hub.firebaseapp.com/